 Badam milk is known for its nutritional value, as almonds are a rich source of fiber, healthy fats, vitamins, and minerals.
 And milk provides essential calcium and protein.
 Consuming badam milk provides important nutrients and can be a wholesome drink to boost energy levels.

 Milk – Use whole milk for the richness.
-You can use skimmed milk instead to make the dish less rich.
+You can use low-fat milk if you prefer.

-Nuts – Traditionally, thinly sliced almonds are used along with crushed pistachios.
+Nuts – Thinly sliced almonds are used along with crushed pistachios.
 For this recipe, you can use around 20 to 25 almonds and a tablespoon of chopped pistachios.
-But you are free to add any other kind of nuts that you feel like. make sure to slice them thin so that they are easy to chew while drinking the milk.

 Pistachios – Use finely chopped pistachios for garnishing.